broadinstitute/palantir-workflows/BenchmarkVCFs/docs/BenchmarkVCFs_README.md

 * `score_field` - (default = `"GQ"`) an optional field to use for stratifying ROC data.
 The `vcfeval` tool will be run to produce the proper ROC data with the given string input to `--vcf-score-field`.
 Example values include `"GQ"`, `INFO.<NAME>`, and `FORMAT.<NAME>`.
 See the `vcfeval` documentation for more information. **WARNING**: Some values might not make sense to stratify when interested in *both* precision and recall statistics.
 For example, with the value `FORMAT.DP` it might make sense to evaluate precision of calls made by depth in the callset, but often the baseline/truth doesn't have any intrinsic DP associated with each variant, and so any present in the baseline may lead to misleading recall statistics.

 * `experiment` - an optional string to populate "Experiment" column in final output tables.
 Useful for incorporating Terra table information about experimental groups to do grouped analyses downstream, or for easier integration into provided visualizer tools.
-* `extra_column_name` - an optional string title for an additional column to add to final output tables, for downstream analysis.
+* `extra_column_names` - an optional list of strings for a additional columns to add to final output tables, for downstream analysis.
-* `extra_column_value` - values to populate in the optional `extra_column`, if specified.
+* `extra_column_values` - values to populate in the optional `extra_column_names` entries, if specified.
 To make downstream analysis easier by incorporating Terra table information, e.g. `MEAN_COVERAGE`.

+* `check_fingerprints` - (default = `true`) controls whether to fingerprint base and query against each other to ensure appropriately comparing same samples
+* `haplotype_map` - input required only for when running fingerprinting

 * `create_igv_session` - if true, an XML for an IGV session with relevant files will be created and output.
 * `optional_igv_bams` - an optional list of bams to include in the IGV session output; these are considered `String`s, so no overhead runtime cost is accrued from larger files.